 We established a community committee chaired by Danny Pearson MP to seek ongoing advice and feedback from the community on the development plans and identify local issues and matters.

-Following the outcomes of the planning approval process, we’ll start construction in late 2021.
+Following the outcomes of the planning approval process, we’ll start construction in early 2022.

 Landscape plan (north)

 The north site car park will have 131 car spaces.

 The south site car park will have 88 car spaces.